dvruette/sd-webui-fabric/README.md

 2. Open the "Install from URL" tab
 3. Copy-paste `https://github.com/dvruette/sd-webui-fabric.git` into "URL for extension's git repository" and press "Install"
 4. Switch to the "Installed" tab and press "Apply and restart UI"
-5. (optional) Since FABRIC is quite VRAM intensive, using `--opt-split-attention` is recommended.
+5. (optional) Since FABRIC is quite VRAM intensive, using `--xformers` is recommended.
+   1. If you still run out of VRAM, try enabling the "Token Merging" setting for even better memory efficiency.

 ### Compatibility Notes
 - SDXL is currently not supported (PRs welcome!)